tldr-pages/tldr/pages/common/kube-capacity.md

 > Combine the best parts of `kubectl top` and `kubectl describe` into a CLI focused on cluster resources.
 > Homepage: <https://github.com/robscott/kube-capacity>.

-- Output a list of nodes with the total CPU and Memory resource reqeusts and limits:
+- Output a list of nodes with the total CPU and Memory resource requests and limits:

 `kube-capacity`